tmg-m/Project-m3/README.md

 ## Description

-​ An App dedicated to opening task/issues encountered in work of any kind with an open mindset of confronting it globally and solve it, may the issues/problems be form as lower as school level to professional level doesnt matter.
+​ An App dedicated to opening task/issues encountered in work of any kind and any subjects with an open mindset of confronting it globally as a community and solve it, may the issues/problems be form as lower as school level to professional level doesnt matter.

 This repository is the REST API for the [frontend repository Work-Floo](https://github.com/tmg-m/Work-floo).